kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Cardiogenic shock is best treated with noradrenaline (norepinephrine) - F
 	D. Septic shock is characterised by a high SVR and a low cardiac output
 	E. Noradrenaline is a vasodilator - F

-#### Answer: D. Septic shock is characterised by a high SVR and a low cardiac output - ?
+#### Answer: D. Septic shock is characterised by a high SVR and a low cardiac output - *FALSE* = B. Septic shock is characterised by a low SVR and a high cardiac output - TRUE
+- Shock is the inability of the body to maintain tissue perfusion and oxygen delivery to its tissues.
+Septic shock is characterised by vasodilatation (low SVR) and a hyperdynamic circulation / high cardiac output.
+Cardiogenic shock, on the other hand, generally results in a low cardiac output state with a high SVR to try to maintain tissue perfusion.
+Noradrenaline is a potent vasoconstrictor used in the treatment of septic shock.
+It is not used generally in the treatment of cardiogenic shock.

 ### Q27
 Your medical student has just performed her first _arterial blood gas_ (ABG) procedure and runs to the ITU to process the sample.
 She returns promptly with the results below and asks you to explain them.
 You outline the clinical picture and then describe the blood gas results.